muhammad-rafi/cisco-nso-docker/learn_nso/nso_service_template.md

 !
 ```

 Lets's rollback the configuration for clean up.
-You can simply rollback last configuration by entering the 'rollback configuration' command and run the 'dryrun' to verify.
+You can simply rollback last configuration by running the 'rollback configuration' command and run the 'commit dry-run' to verify.

 ```sh
 admin@ncs(config)# rollback configuration ?